oreinecke/couchgis/README.md

   ab45 | 2-8945 | Hunting Ground | 17.0
   ab45 |        | Logging        |  2.3

   Rows don't need to be sorted by id.
+If the document is new and hasn't an id yet, any number is ok.
 Fields like `_rev`, that aren't lists, only need their values quoted in one place.
 It doesn't even need to be in the first row.

 ###How LibreOffice Calc Handles Line Breaks